Main Prem Ki Diwani Hoon

-Main Prem Ki Diwani Hoon (English: I am crazy about Prem (Prem also means love)), is a 2003 Indian Hindi-language romantic comedy drama film by Sooraj Barjatya and produced by Rajshri Productions.
-The film is a remake of the 1976 film Chitchor and features Hrithik Roshan, Kareena Kapoor and Abhishek Bachchan in lead roles.
-It had a worldwide release on 27 June 2003, and was a critical disaster at the box office.
+Main Prem Ki Diwani Hoon (English: I am crazy about Prem), is a 2003 Indian Hindi-language musical romance film directed by Sooraj Barjatya and produced by Rajshri Productions.
+The film is a remake of the 1976 Hindi film Chitchor, which itself is based on Subodh Ghosh's Bengali short story Chittachakor.
+It stars Hrithik Roshan, Kareena Kapoor and Abhishek Bachchan in lead roles.
+It was released on 27 June 2003 to negative reviews from critics, and was declared as a commercial failure.
 However, Bachchan's performance was well received and earned him a nomination for the Filmfare Award for Best Supporting Actor at the 49th Filmfare Awards.

-Roshan's and Bachchan's characters, as with the protagonists of every Sooraj Barjatya film until Uunchai, are named Prem.